Marvel222-ux/Business-dashboard-analysis/README.md

 > click the image above to see a preview of the final dashboard.
 ## Author
-Name: KILANKO RACHEAL ABIMBOLA
-Role: Aspiring Data Analyst
+Name: KILANKO RACHEAL ABIMBOLA, Aspiring Data Analyst

 # Business-dashboard-analysis
 This contain a beginner-friendly sales analytics done in Excel